BitBagCommerce/SyliusImojePlugin/README.md

 ## Usage

-This plugin allows you to use the payment solution delivered by ING
+This plugin allows you to use the payment solution delivered by ING.

 ### Instalation
 ```